bloomberg/chef-bach/bootstrap.md

 in BCPC is, currently, even more of a work-in-progress than the rest of the project.

+Note also that the proxy settings are only known to work with the non-Vagrant method of bringing up the VMs.

 Kicking off the bootstrap process
 =================================